Part 1: Dragon Control, Inc.

 Slowly taking a few steps backward, so as to give the dragon some space, I kept a close watch on her.
 Most dragons were impulsive enough that they went for the bait quickly, and this one was no exception.
 Spreading her wings, she glided toward the floor, opening her jaws wide to snap up the steak.

 Of course, it wasn’t really a steak.
 Just as the dragon was about to snatch it, I pressed a button on a remote control, and a finely woven mesh net popped up and settled over the dragon’s head.
-She could breathe just fine, but she couldn’t see anything, which prevented her from flying away; and although dragons are dumb animals, they usually have enough sense not to breathe fire with their head in a bag.
+She could breathe just fine, but she couldn’t see anything, which prevented her from flying away; and even if dragons are just animals, they usually have enough sense not to breathe fire with their head in a bag.

 All she did was sit there on the floor, making pitiful whining noises like a whipped dog and pawing at the net.
 Shay (who also wore a fire suit, just in case) didn’t have any trouble getting her outside and loading her into the custom-built cage on our trailer.